jonkanderson/BitBalancedTableHash/README.md

 ## Conclusion

 I am not sure what was most valuable from this experiment.
 The hashing function was developed as a motivation for understanding entropy.
 As such, the testing process was possibly more valuable than the hash itself.
 Finding a reliable metric to determine whether I am losing entropy within the development process was particularly of interest.
+Test `make test6_compare_one_char` currently shows that Jenkin's performs better than this hash.

 As a disclaimer regarding the hash, understand that I implemented no comparison to Keccak or any other [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 Jon Anderson (jonkanderson@gmail.com)